Elizabeth Courtauld: Medical training and nursing experience

-Medical practice in Bangalore
+Medical practice in Bangalore & Ikkadu, Tiruvallur

 After qualifying she worked at the Church of England Zenana Mission Hospital in Bangalore, established by the Church of England Zenana Missionary Society The zenana missions were made up of female missionaries who could visit Indian women in their own homes with the aim of converting them to Christianity.
 The purdah system made it impossible for many Indian women, especially high status women, to access health care.
 By training as doctors and nurses, the women of the zenana missions were accepted by the women of India into their homes.
 The zenana missions expanded over time from home visits to mobile clinics in rural areas, women only hospitals and all-girl schools, staffed and run by women both recruited in Britain and those recruited and trained locally in India.

 Courtauld described herself as "an independent worker, not a missionary".
 She worked in Bangalore for the rest of her professional career apart from her service in Europe during the First World War.

+She served in the medical part of Mr. William Goudie's Mission at Ikkadu.
+The Goudie memorial church foundation stone at Tiruvallur was laid in the presence of many, among whom was Dr. Elizabeth Courtauld.